CageCode/World-Food-Ecosystems/practical2/Mapping.md

 <br />

 > 🔍 **Review 4**.
-Why do we use median in the reduce function to extract the biomes?
+Why do we use mode in the reduce function to extract the biomes?

 <br />
 <details>
 <summary>Answer Review 4.</summary>
-Because the biome map consists of classes and do not represent a continuous scale such as temperature or precipitation.
+Because the biome map consists of classes (for every pixel only 1) and do not represent a continuous scale such as temperature or precipitation.
 </details>

 <br />